- Dashboards

 Duplicate from the Visualizations Tab

-To make the new visualization available to other users, open it again in edit mode and click Publish.
+To make the new visualization available to other users, open it again and click Publish.

 Duplicate from within a Dashboard

-On the dashboard you want to duplicate, click the options menu (
+On the visualization you want to duplicate, click the Options menu (

 You can opt to make the new visualization available in the visualization library.
 Click the options menu (

-) on the new tile and select Add to Library.
+) on the new visualization tile and select Add to Library.
 A library icon (

 The new visualization will appear as a draft in the library.
 To make the it available to other users, open it again in edit mode and click Publish.